Skip To Main Content

 English III

 Writing, proofreading and editing, oral composition, vocabulary, and a study of American literature from its beginning to the present; the research paper.
-Students sit for the End of Course Test.

 English III – Honors

 In addition to the English III curriculum, honors English III requires thinking critically, reading entire literary works as contrasted to excerpts of literature, reading assigned literary works during the summer, writing weekly compositions, vocabulary study and ACT standardized test preparation.
 Students will be exposed to lessons that build skills for the IB program in English and will be scheduled for AP English Language and Composition.
-Students sit for the End of Course test

 English IV